Hisham ibn al-Hakam: Books

 Hisham wrote many books on Islamic issues.
-Mohsen Amili, refuting Jalaluddin Seuti who had said that the first writer of fundamental of Muslim laws was Shafi'i, mentions the names of some scholars to prove that Hisham is the first man who wrote books on the fundamentals of speculative theology.
+Mohsen Amili, refuting Jalaluddin Seuti who had said that the first writer of fundamental of Muslim laws was al-Shafi'i, mentions the names of some scholars to prove that Hisham is the first man who wrote books on the fundamentals of speculative theology.
 Hisham was also skilled in argumentation about the Creator, unity of God, attributes of His Glory, discussion on free will, and natural philosophy.
 In spite of these, however, he has not always been a favorable character.
 Some scholars blamed him for dualism and infidelity and writes that he believed in corporeality of God.
 Responding the accusation, 'Alamul Huda, a Shiite scholar writes: "this famous sentence 'God is corporeal but not like other corporal bodies' which Hisham has been accused of saying, has been interpreted in different ways."
 Hisham was, he says, debating with Muʿtazila and he had to use their own phraseology.